sbslee/fuc/README.md

 Below is the list of modules available in API:

 - **BedFrame** : The BedFrame module is designed for working with BED files.
 For example, it can be used to find the intersection between multiple BED files.
-- **DataFrame** : The DataFrame module is designed for working with table-like text files.
-It provides many useful methods for manipulating tables such as merging and filtering.
 - **FastqFrame** : The FastqFrame module is designed for working with FASTQ files (both zipped and unzipped).
 - **VcfFrame** : The VcfFrame module is designed for working with VCF files (both zipped and unzipped).
 - **common** : The common module is used by other fuc modules such as VcfFrame and BedFrame.
 It also provides many useful methods.